CenterBLC/N1904/docs/features/otype.md

 ## Feature description

-This feature, known as "object type" (otype), categorizes various types of textual objects within the corpus.
-In Text-Fabric, all objects are represented by nodes, each assigned an object type label.
-It associate higher-level objects (like sentences or phrases) with their constituent lower-level objects (like words).
-When querying or analyzing the text, you can specify the otype to focus on particular node types, corresponding to different levels of the text structure.
+In Text-Fabric, all objects are represented by nodes.
+Each node has a dataset-wide unique number and a label.
+This feature, known as "object type," maps the node's numeric value to its label (name).

 ## Feature values